hnamitha1/borisbike/README.md

 Challenge 2  : From User Stories to a Domain Model
 	Bike <-- working? --> true/false
 	DockingStation <-- release_bike --> a Bike

+challenge 3  : From a Domain Model to a Feature Test
+        2.2.2 :001 > station = DockingStation.new
+	NameError: uninitialized constant DockingStation
+            from (irb):1
+	    from /usr/share/rvm/rubies/ruby-2.2.2/bin/irb:11:in `<main>'